Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Although one of their common names is the May bug, if climate conditions are right, adult cockchafer beetles are often seen flying in April.

-She said, 'They've certainly been seen in April this year around the country.'
+She adds, 'They've certainly been seen in the UK as early as April.'

 Cockchafers have whitish triangles on their sides, hairy bodies, reddish-brown wing cases that meet in the middle and orange fan-like antennae.